pragadheeshtamilarasan/site24x7-cli-ai-agent/replit.md

 ## Current Status (July 25, 2025)

+✅ **Port Changed to 8080 (Replit-Compatible)**
+- Successfully updated application to run on port 8080 (avoiding blocked port 5000)
+- Port 8080 is available and commonly used in Replit deployments
+- Updated all configuration files and deployment scripts
+- Modified Docker containers and health checks for new port
+- Updated all documentation to reflect new port configuration

 ✅ **Mac Deployment Simplified**
 - Removed all corporate network deployment complexity
 - Created simple mac-deploy.sh for local Mac development